 The Dangers of HPLC Chemical Waste

-Hazardous waste regulations require hazardous waste containers to be closed and sealed, except when adding or removing waste.
+OSHA, NFPA and EPA hazardous waste regulations require hazardous waste containers to be closed and sealed, except when adding or removing waste.
 But that’s not always the case.
 Some labs engage in dangerous waste collection practices, such as running waste lines into an open bucket, a glass carboy, or solvent containers, with sometimes nothing, or at most, aluminum foil or Parafilm stretched around the bottle’s neck opening to create a seal.

 A coalescing carbon filter attaches to the vent fitting and removes harmful gases, protecting lab personnel from adverse health effects.
 The filter is 99 percent effective in removing liquid particulates released as vapors.
 The carbon part of the filter changes color when spent.